-November 7, 1947, Dr. Julio A. Lavergne summons his colleagues at his residence located in Panama City to start the Panamanian Society of Obstetrics and Gynecology.
+November 7, 1947, Dr. Julio A. Lavergne convenes his colleagues at his residence in Panama City to start the Panamanian Society of Obstetrics and Gynecology.

-In the minutes of the Chilean Society of August 1946, there appears a formal request from Dr. Raúl García Valenzuela proposing a Latin American “Association” of obstetricians and gynecologists.
+In minutes of the Chilean Society of August 1946 appears a formal request from Dr. Raúl García Valenzuela proposing a Latin American “Association” of obstetricians and gynecologists.

-During the period 1948-1949 in the presidency of the Chilean Society of Dr. Víctor Avilés B., together with colleagues from the Uruguayan and Argentine Societies, he promoted the bases for the signing in March 1949 of the First Agreement ratified in October of In the same year in Buenos Aires, Drs.
-Américo Stábile, J. Alberto Castro and José Aguirre on behalf of the Uruguayan Gynecological Society were integrating its first Permanent Committee, corresponding to drafting the first draft of the Statute.
+During the period 1948-1949 in the presidency of the Chilean Society of Dr. Víctor Avilés B., together with colleagues from the Societies of Uruguay and Argentina, he promoted the bases for the signing in March 1949 of the First Agreement ratified in October The same year in Buenos Aires, Doctors Américo Stábile, J. Alberto Castro and José Aguirre, representing the Gynecological Society of Uruguay, were integrated into its first Permanent Committee, corresponding to draft the first preliminary draft of the Statute.

 In 1952, from October 26 to 31, the first Latin American Congress of Obstetrics and Gynecology was held in Buenos Aires, Argentina under the Presidency of Dr. Normando Arenas.

-Similarly, at the end of their work as members of the Executive Committee 1966-1970, Doctors Arturo Aparicio Jaramillo, Fernando Sánchez Torres and Carlos Casas Santofimio published a book entitled “History of Obstetrics and Gynecology in Latin America”, compiling historical documents from 14 of the countries. members of FLASOG.
-The FLASOG membership is made up of the active members of each of the Societies or Federations with figures of more than 20 thousand members.
+Similarly, at the end of their work as members of the Executive Committee 1966-1970, doctors Arturo Aparicio Jaramillo, Fernando Sánchez Torres and Carlos Casas Santofimio edited a book entitled “History of Obstetrics and Gynecology in Latin America” compiling historical documents from 14 of the countries FLASOG members.

 Dr. Waldo Sepúlveda L. Endoscopic Fetal Surgery Program, Santiago, Chile.
 In ultrasonography in Perinatology: Dr. Luiz Bailao -Brazil Dr. Luis Flavio Goncalves–USA Dr. Luiz Eduardo Machado –Brazil, Dr. Raúl Martínez -Mexico Dr. Andrés A Mejides –USA Dr. Francisca S Molina.

-Dr. Luis Nieves -Venezuela Dr. Renato Ximenes -Brazil Dr. Alberto Sosa Olavarria Venezuela, Perinatology, “Ultrasonography and Embryo Fetal Clinic” Dr. Miguel Lo Vuolo Argentina “Ultrasonography and Fetal Doppler” Dr. Rubén Quintero in Fetal Medicine, Operative Fetoscopy with Surgical Techniques with Laser (guest speaker at this congress).
+Dr. Luis Nieves -Venezuela Dr. Renato Ximenes -Brazil Dr. Alberto Sosa Olavarria Venezuela, Perinatology, “Ultrasonography and Embrio-Fetal Clinic” Dr. Miguel Lo Vuolo Argentina “Ultrasonography and Fetal Doppler” Dr. Rubén Quintero in Fetal Medicine, Operative Fetoscopy with Laser Surgical Techniques (invited speaker at this congress).